FrontMatter/web-documentation-nextjs/content/docs/commands.md

 ID: `frontMatter.insertSnippet`

-### Create new content from defined content type or template
+### Create new content

-With this command, you can easily create content in your project from the defined content types or templates.
+With this command, you can easily create content in your project from the defined content types.

-> **Info**: The command will use the `frontMatter.templates.prefix` setting in order to add a prefix
-> (default: `yyyy-MM-dd`) on the filename.

 ID: `frontMatter.createContent`